mkuthan/mkuthan.github.io/_posts/2024-06-30-homlab-hardware.md

 ![Sonoff ZBDongle-E](/assets/images/2024-06-30-homelab-hardware/efr32mg21.jpg)

+## Final Thoughts

+I intentionally prioritized lower power consumption over high availability.
+The setup includes a single server with enterprise-grade SSDs for hosting VMs and external HDDs—one for camera recordings and another for backups.
+The most important data is replicated in the public cloud, and the infrastructure is defined as code.
+I can install spare hardware and rebuild the homelab in a few hours, which is an acceptable downtime for me.

 ## Stay Tuned

 In the next post, we’ll fire up our Proxmox hypervisor, spin up some virtual machines, and explore the software side of things.